harness/developer-hub/docs/code-repository/get-started/overview.md

 ## Access control

 Access control for Harness Code is part of the [Harness Platform RBAC](/docs/platform/role-based-access-control/rbac-in-harness.md).
+Permissions for Harness Code include the ability to view, create/edit, delete, and push to repositories.

 Harness Code includes one [built-in role](/docs/platform/role-based-access-control/add-manage-roles.md), which is the **Code Admin** role.